בס״ד - BS"D

 Not by coincidence, our shuls are called Small Batey Mikdashim.

 Do we think twice before we malign, spread rumors, and act in an animalistic and hateful way toward others?
 Are the tefillin, daily prayers, and tzedakah held in high importance, while spreading lies, rumors, and hate is allowed?
-Do our shuls look like a Jungle in the eyes of Hashem and others, that try to stay as far away as possible from the places of Torah?
+Do our shuls look like a Jungle in the eyes of Hashem and others, who try to stay as far away as possible from the places of Torah?
 Or do they look like a place that draws others in, to learn how to serve Hashem better?

 And maybe this is another coincidence, but since the destruction of the Second Temple, we say in the evening prayer of Aravit, in the Hashkivenu part - ...Shevor Ve Haser HaSatan Milefanenu U Meacharenu - Break and remove the Satan from before us and from behind us - could mean that those people with animalistic traits have graduated from an Animal level to a Satan level, and got really good at ruining people's lives - and here we ask for Hashem's assistance to deal with them?!
-Deal with them while they are in our presence, and deal with them when we are not around them, and they are out there spreading rumors and lies.
+Deal with them while we are in their presence, and deal with them when we are not around them, when they are out there spreading rumors and lies.

 For as long as we avoid Torah learning, we’ll repeat the behavior and the mistakes of the previous generations, since we'll think that everything we do is right and we have no need to change.
 The animal in us will strive and grow, and will take over our lives while trampling over others.
 We won't notice the bad we do, since we will feel that we are prospering and growing in life, but in reality, we'll be walking over the bodies of other people "to reach our goals" as it happened in the story of Kamtza and Bar Kamtza who achieved his goal of revenge, but had total disregard to the consequences of his actions.